RMerl/asuswrt-merlin/README-merlin.txt

            support.
   - FIXED: MAC filtering couldn't be disabled on Guest networks (Asus bug) (Patch by John9527)
+  - FIXED: Various fixes and tweaks to the new IPv6 code from Pinwing and saintdev
   - REMOVED: The web redirection control setting was removed, as it is being replaced by the (simpler) redirection setting Asus added